ttimbers/ttimbers.github.io/_posts/2015-10-09-querying-sqlite-databases-from-r.markdown

 library(RSQLite)
 ~~~

-Next, you must connect to the SQLite database file.
+First, you must connect to the SQLite database file.
 The extension can be either `.db` or
-`.sqlite`, whichever you named the database file when you created it via SQLite.
+`.sqlite`, whichever you named the database file when you created it via SQLite. *Note -
+for this to work you must either set R's working directory to the directory where your
+database lives or provide the path to the database.*

 ~~~
 con = dbConnect(SQLite(), dbname="mydatabase.db")